col1nwu/VMS/README.md

 - To acquire GPS and RPM data, users need to configure the Linux system based on the tutorials provided for each data acquisition tools.

+---
+We would also like to share the repository of PUP-1 team here: https://github.com/oscarhzf/pup

 If you have any questions or comments, feel free to contact us!
 We are more than happy to help you and improve our code meanwhile.